Utility maximization with current utility on the wealth: regularity of solutions to the HJB equation: Introduction

 \emph{Step 3}: Since the dual HJB equation is semilinear and nondegenerate, we are able to prove good regularity results for $W$.
 This is proved in Theorem \ref{prop:regpsic12}, which is the key result of the paper.

-\emph{Step 4}: The regularity $W$ allows to define a smooth solution to the primal HJB equation, which is the Legendre transform $\widetilde{W}$ of $W$.
+\emph{Step 4}: The regularity of $W$ allows to define a smooth solution to the primal HJB equation, which is the Legendre transform $\widetilde{W}$ of $W$.

 \emph{Step 5}: We prove a verification theorem for our primal problem within a suitable class $\mathcal{C}$ of smooth solutions of the primal HJB equation.
 Since $\widetilde{W}\in\mathcal{C}$, this theorem, together with a result of existence and uniqueness for the associated closed loop equation, will imply that $\widetilde{W}=V$ and that $V$ is the unique classical solution of the primal HJB equation within the class $\mathcal{C}$.
 These results will yield also the construction of an optimal feedback control for the primal problem. \\ The rest of the paper is organized as follows.
 In Section 2 we set the problem and state the assumptions.
 In Section 3 we define the dual problem (Step 1 above).
 In Section 4 we study the dual HJB equation by a viscosity approach and state the regularity of the value function $W$ (Steps 2 and 3 above).
-In Section 5 we prove that $V$ is a classical solution of the HJB equation and provide the optimal feedbacks through a verification theorem (Steps 4 and 5 above).
-Finally, Section 6 provides two concrete applications of our framework.
+In Section 5 we prove that $V$ is a classical solution of the HJB equation and provide the optimal feedbacks through a verification theorem (Steps 4 and 5 above); {moreover we also provide an alternative approach based on the exploiting of the duality at a probabilistic level.} Finally, Section 6 provides two concrete applications of our framework.